Microscopic understanding of NMR signals by dynamic mean-field theory for spins: Conclusion

 We consider the mean-field framework described by spinDMFT and nl-spinDMFT to be very versatile due to the microscopic nature of the effective mean-field models.
 For example, spins with $S>\sfrac12$ including quadrupolar interactions can be easily considered in the simulations.
 Explicit time dependencies can be included in spinDMFT and its extensions without increasing the numerical effort much.
 This has been demonstrated for the spin echo in adamantane, but more complicated pulse sequences and even pulse imperfections can be considered as well.

 Furthermore, we point out that the nl-spinDMFT can be enhanced by using CspinDMFT \cite{graes23} in the first step instead of spinDMFT.
 The second step remains essentially the same.
-This straigtfoward extension is indicated if there is are strong dominating spin interactions which cannot be treated as noise, for instance if dimers of spins with strong intradimer, but weaker interdimer coupling need to be dealt with.
-Also larger cluster are conceivable as an extension.
+This straightfoward extension is recommended if there is are strong dominating spin interactions which cannot be treated as noise, for instance if dimers of spins with strong intradimer, but weaker interdimer coupling need to be dealt with.
+Also larger clusters are conceivable as an extension.

 In conclusion, we strongly advocate the use of spinDMFT and its extensions for the prediction and understanding of NMR signals.